osuosl/timesync/source/auth.rst

     "owner": "example-user",
     "uuid": "9ac95604-28dd-44e0-9ba5-ff9c5e2b2212",
     "revision": 1,
-    "created_at": 1446495579967,
+    "created_at": "2015-11-02",
     "updated_at": null,
     "deleted_at": null
   }

-API tokens have a life of 30 minutes, and must be used on the same timesync instance as they are created.
+API tokens have a life of 30 minutes, and must be used on the same TimeSync instance as they are created.

 Password authentication